-Following the white nationalist insurrection at the Capitol in the US on January 6, 2021, the Canadian government unanimously designated the Proud Boys as a terrorist entity.
-Twelve other organizations were also given this designation.
+Following the white nationalist insurrection at the Capitol national security agencies.
+For the Muslim community, in the US on January 6, 2021, the Canadian government in particular, the post 9/11 era has meant the fear of unanimously designated the Proud Boys as a terrorist entity. constantly being surveilled, put into indefinite detention, Twelve other organizations were also given this designation. or deported to a foreign country to face torture.